docyes/backbonebase/README.md

 ##### children `view.children`

-A simple object for storing references to a parent views associated child views. `view.children' can be assigned in the constructor of a view or optionally passed in the constructor.
-The `view.constructor` by default creates an empty object for reference in the `view.initialize` function.
+A simple object for storing child view references.
+Child views can be assigned to children in `view.initialize' or optionally passed in the `view.constructor`.
+By default an empty object for reference is available in the `view.initialize` function.

 ##### toClassName `view.toClassName(str)`